-Museo Nacional de Arte Romano - statues: (left) an emperor in military attire (from the theatre); (centre) Venus (from near Casa del Mitreo); (right) another emperor in military attire (from the theatre)
+Museo Nacional de Arte Romano - statues: (left) an emperor in military attire (from the theatre); (centre) Venus and Eros riding a dolphin (from near Casa del Mitreo, see a similar statue in Israel); (right) another emperor in military attire (from the theatre)

 Archaeologists found at Merida a number of very fine sculptures.
 Chemical and physical analyses of their marble have shown that many of them were made in Italy, Greece or Turkey.
 The finely decorated muscle cuirasses of the emperors descend from those in the statues of Augustus of Prima Porta and Mars at Foro di Augusto in Rome and are similar to those of the statues of Emperors Trajan and Hadrian which were found at Perge in Turkey.

 Museo Nacional de Arte Romano: (above-left) gravestone of Sentia Amarantis; (above-centre) gravestone of Lampas, aged 13; (above-right) relief depicting a snake at the foot of a laurel tree; (below) relief from the Mausoleum of Dintel de los Ríos depicting the Rivers (Guadi)Ana and Barraeca (Albarregas)